 - Inform the employee’s colleagues and supervisor of their departure

 - Finalize the employee’s exit paperwork

 Why is Employee Offboarding Checklist Important?

 Employee offboarding can be difficult and complicated, especially if there is a lot of paperwork and procedures to go through.
 A well-crafted employee offboarding checklist can help to ensure that nothing is overlooked and that the process goes as smoothly as possible.

 Ready-to-use checklists or employee offboarding templates can also help protect the company from potential lawsuits by ensuring that all the necessary steps have been taken to properly conclude the employee’s ties to the organization.

 Top 5 Benefits of Using Employee Offboarding Checklists

-Using employee offboarding checklists can help HR departments and teams:
+Using employee offboarding checklists can help ensure a great work environment and help HR department/s and teams:

 Overlooking crucial steps of the offboarding process can lead to incomplete paperwork , administrative errors and compliance violations.
 The use of offboarding checklists can help HR professionals keep track of offboarding requirements like critical paperwork (i.e. Non Disclosure Agreements), knowledge and project handover requirements and transfer of company assets.